Name Your Adventure

 Name Your Adventure is an American reality series that aired on Saturday mornings during NBC's TNBC line-up.
-Created and executive produced by Kerri Zane and Scott Friedland.
-The series was hosted by Mario Lopez, Jordan Brady, and Tatyana Ali, the series ran from September 12, 1992 to September 2, 1995.
+Created and executive produced by Kerri and Scott Friedland, the series was hosted by Mario Lopez, Jordan Brady, and Tatyana Ali.
+The series ran from September 12, 1992 to September 2, 1995.

 Synopsis

-The show was about making the dreams of ordinary teenagers come true.
-Viewers would submit letters to be chosen.
-Then the hosts of the show would go to a lucky teenager's house, surprise him or her and join in as he or she experienced the ultimate adventure, whether it was to be an actor, a track star or an astrologer.
+The show was about making the dreams of ordinary children and teenagers come true.
+Viewers aged 9 to 17 would submit letters to be chosen.
+Then the hosts of the show would go to a lucky teenager's house, surprise him or her and join in as he or she experienced an all-expenses-paid adventure, whether it was to be an actor, a track star or an astrologer.

 On one episode, a teenager got to meet President Bill Clinton.
 Another episode saw Mario Lopez take a teen who wanted to be an Olympic diver on an adventure to meet Olympic Diving Gold Medalist, Greg Louganis.
 Another featured a teen becoming a roadie and setting up a concert for Richard Marx.
 Other episodes featured teenagers in Alaska with working alongside the U.S.G.S.
 A pas de deux with the lead dancers of the Joffrey Ballet.
 Tap dancing with Gregory Hines, to name a few.